 Because the Bonds are denominated in Uruguayan pesos and pay interest semiannually based in part on changes in the Unidad Indexada (UI), the Bonds will be treated as "nonfunctional currency contingent payment debt instruments" for U.S. federal income tax purposes.
-As a result, the Bonds will be subject to special Original Issue Discount rules that require you to accrue income on the Bonds as generally set forth below.
+As a result, the Bonds will be subject to special original issue discount ("OID") rules that require you to accrue income on the Bonds as generally set forth below.
 The rules applicable to nonfunctional currency contingent payment debt instruments are complex, and you should consult with your tax advisor with respect to the application of these rules to the Bonds.
 The following discussion only applies to U.S. Holders that purchase Bonds in the primary market.
 If you purchased Bonds in the secondary market, you should consult with your tax advisor.

-Very generally, Uruguay will be required to determine and report to the Internal Revenue Service a hypothetical payment schedule based on an assumed tax yield for the Bonds computed under applicable U.S. tax rules.
+Very generally, Uruguay will be required to determine and report to the IRS a hypothetical payment schedule based on an assumed tax yield for the Bonds computed under applicable U.S. tax rules.
 This assumed tax yield, which will be greater than the annual interest rate (unadjusted by the UI) on the Bonds, will generally be the rate at which Uruguay could issue a fixed rate debt instrument on terms and conditions similar to the Bonds, but without adjustments to interest and principal based on changes in the UI.
-This hypothetical payment schedule and the assumed tax yield will be published each year by the Internal Revenue Service in Publication 1212, which you may obtain directly from the Internal Revenue Service or electronically at www.irs.gov.
+This hypothetical payment schedule and the assumed tax yield will be published each year by the IRS in Publication 1212, which you may obtain electronically at www.irs.gov.
 The assumed tax yield and the hypothetical payment schedule are used to determine accruals of interest FOR TAX PURPOSES ONLY and are not assurances or predictions by Uruguay with respect to the actual yield on or payments to be made in respect of the Bonds.
-Unless you timely disclose and justify the use of other estimates to the Internal Revenue Service, you will be required to use the assumed tax yield and hypothetical payment schedule to determine for U.S. federal income tax purposes the interest accruals and adjustments in respect of the Bonds.
+Unless you timely disclose and justify the use of other estimates to the IRS, you will be required to use the assumed tax yield and hypothetical payment schedule to determine for U.S. federal income tax purposes the interest accruals and adjustments in respect of the Bonds.
+Accordingly, references in the remainder of this section to "interest" are to interest determined based on the assumed tax yield, and not to the coupon on the Bonds.